implse/Machine_Learning/README.md

   - __Regression__ : A regression problem is when the output variable is a real value, such as “dollars” or “weight”.

+For example:

+  - Predict the height of a potted plant from the amount of rainfall.
+  - Predict salary based on someone's age and availability of high-speed internet.
+  - Predict a car's MPG (miles per gallon) based on size and model year.

   - __Classification__ : A classification problem is when the output variable is a category, such as “red” or “blue” or “disease” and “no disease”.

+ Multi-label classification is when there are multiple possible outcomes.
+It is useful for customer segmentation, image categorization, and sentiment analysis for understanding text.
+To perform these classifications, we use models like Naive Bayes, K-Nearest Neighbors, and SVMs.

+For example:

+  - Predict whether an email is spam or not.
+  - Predict whether it will rain or not.
+  - Predict whether a user is a power user or a casual user.

 Some popular examples of supervised machine learning algorithms are: